-Evaluation and Advisory
+Evaluation and advisory

-Our capability is demonstrated by our many projects successfully conducted across a wide range of settings – from small remote services to state-specific initiatives and major national programs.
+Our capability is demonstrated by the many projects we have successfully conducted across a wide range of settings – from small remote services to state-specific initiatives and major national programs.

-We consult with diverse stakeholders, including people from vulnerable consumer groups such as Aboriginal and Torres Strait Islanders, Culturally and Linguistically Diverse communities and rural and remote communities.
-Evaluations involve sensitive topics and working with potentially vulnerable people – for example in mental health, organ donation and the psychosocial response to bushfires.
+We consult with diverse stakeholders, including people from vulnerable consumer groups such as Aboriginal and Torres Strait Islanders, culturally and linguistically diverse communities and rural and remote communities.
+Evaluations often involve sensitive topics and working with potentially vulnerable people – for example in mental health, organ donation and the psychosocial response to bushfires.
 We use culturally appropriate approaches and are committed to dealing sensitively and ethically with vulnerable individuals.